Faith

 Merciful is one of the first words God uses to describe Himself to His people.
 We often think of mercy as a withholding of punishment, but we know that God's definition goes far beyond that.
 He doesn't withhold punishment out of disinterest or because He's just had enough.
 Instead, He is full of compassion for His erring children.
 He longs to bring us near.
 In the Old Testament, the very place where God's presence hovered in the Tabernacle & Temple was called the Mercy Seat!
 He is a God of Mercy!

 (Back in 2021, I wrote this post about forgiveness in the Bible.
-It might be a helpful compliment to this one.)
+It might be a helpful complement to this one.)

 Don't let anyone tell you that the Bible is just a list of rules.
 Instead, it is a beautiful story of the most merciful Being in all the universe & how He relates to this very UN-merciful human race.
 I mean, the words mercy & merciful occur in Scripture 185 times!!!!!
 We won't get to them all here, but we're going to try to get a complete picture of what God has to say about mercy.